leandrohsilveira/weather-now/README.md

 #### Redux-loop

-All state is handled by cycles of `action > reducer > sideEffects`.
+With Redux-loop middleware, all state is handled by cycles of `action > reducer > sideEffects`.
 - The `action` are dispatched by connected components and call all reducers.
 - The `reducer` reduce an action to a change in the store state.
 - The `sideEffects` schedules tasks and actions as side effects to be executed after the store change lifecycle is complete.
 An side effect may dispatch other actions or execute tasks such async web services calls that dispatch actions on it's callbacks.